-You will receive 2 hours of weekly supervision: one hour individual supervision by a licensed psychologist and 1 hour group supervision/case conference with the practicum coordinator (licensed psychologist).
-Spring semester you will receive 1 hour additional individual supervision with a doctoral psychology intern and meet monthly for group supervision.
+You will receive 2 hours of weekly supervision: one hour of individual supervision by a licensed psychologist and one hour of group supervision/case conference with the practicum coordinator (licensed psychologist).
+Spring semester you will receive one hour additional individual supervision with a doctoral psychology intern and meet monthly for group supervision.